 The Compact P includes a heat-recovery ventilator rated at 188 cfm.
 Four Seven Five will sell the Nilan Compact P for about $13,000.

 Lots of people like the performance of heat-recovery ventilators (HRVs), but not many people like the high cost of purchasing and installing the equipment.
 It’s complicated to run ventilation supply and exhaust ducts to seven or eight rooms, so the typical installed cost of an HRV is $2,000 to $3,000.

 Is there a simpler way to provide ventilation that includes heat recovery?
 Perhaps.
 Four Seven Five will soon being distributing a small ventilation fan, the Lunos e2, manufactured by Lunos Lueftungstechnik of Berlin, Germany.
-The cylindrical Lunos e2 has a diameter of about 6 in.
-It is designed to be installed inside a wall, but the wall must be fairly thick, with a minimum thickness of 11 7/8 inch.
-Lunos e2 fans are fairly unobtrusive; the indoor cover plate measures 7 in. by 7 in.
+The cylindrical Lunos e2 has a diameter of about 6 inches.
+It is designed to be installed inside a wall, but the wall must be fairly thick, with a minimum thickness of 11 7/8 inches.
+Lunos e2 fans are fairly unobtrusive; the indoor cover plate measures 7 inches by 7 inches.

 Inside each Lunos e2 unit is a small 12-volt fan (powered by a transformer) and a perforated ceramic heat-storage disk.
 As air flows through the disk, the disk absorbs or gives up its heat.